anonymous-one/openhab-1.8.3-fixed-ui-webapp/readme.md

 This makes using the web ui next to impossible.

 I have updated the javascript file to fix this.
+I have only tested this on chrome based browsers abut I am guessing this should work fine with firefox as well.

 If you wish to have a look at the code changes simply unzip the JAR file above.

+To install this simply replace the above JAR file inside your openhab/server/plugins folder.
+In many linux based distributions this is located in /usr/share/openhab.

 I have also made some small changes to the layout / positioning of items to clean things up a little bit.